 Colorado Minimum Wage

-Colorado’s minimum wage is currently $12.56 per hour—more than the $7.25 federal minimum wage.
-In 2022, tipped minimum wage increased from $9.30 to $9.54.
-If an employee’s tips plus the cash wage do not equal $12.56 per hour, the business must make up the difference.
+Colorado’s minimum wage is currently $13.65 per hour—more than the $7.25 federal minimum wage.
+The tipped minimum wage is $10.63 per hour.
+If an employee’s tips plus the cash wage do not equal $13.65 per hour, the business must make up the difference.

 Denver has a separate minimum wage, above both the state and federal minimum.
-In 2022, Denver’s minimum wage is $15.87, a significant increase from the 2021 minimum wage of $14.77.
+Denver’s minimum wage is $17.29 per hour.
+For tipped workers in Denver, employers can take a tip credit of $3.02 per hour, making the minimum wage for tipped employees $14.27.

 If you have employees who are eligible for overtime pay, you must calculate their overtime as 1.5 times their regular rate.
 An employee is eligible for overtime if they have worked: